 Fastest Draining Extractor!

-Choosing a honey extractor in today's market can be quite the task.
+Choosing a bee honey extractor in today's market can be quite the task.
 There are so many options, sizes, prices, and features that you have to consider.
 Well, if you genuinely want to get everything all in one great little package, you have to check out the Vivo Honey Extractor.
-With a drum height of 24 inches and a diameter of 15 inches, this extractor might not be able to handle the super large hives and combs, but it can make speedy work of medium to small sized hives and combs.
+With a drum height of 24 inches and a diameter of 15 inches, this one might not be able to handle the super large hives and combs, but it can make speedy work of medium to small sized hives and combs.

 3) Xtreme Power Honey Extractor